FAQ

 Why do you refer out for substance abuse and couples therapy?

-The therapists at Art of the Matter may recommend couples or marriage therapy when we believe that there are issues that you need to work out because they may hold back your individual progress.
-We believe very strongly in practicing within our individual scope of expertise, and we want our expertise to be you!
+I may recommend couples or marriage therapy when I believe that there are issues that you and your partner need to work out because they may hold back your individual progress.
+I believe very strongly in practicing within my individual scope of expertise, and I want my expertise to be you!
+Similarly, when use of alcohol or other substances becomes an interference to your progress in treatment, I will provide you with the contact information of people I trust, or support you in finding a therapist that will be a good fit to help you navigate a path toward recovery.

-When that happens, our focus is solely on helping you find the way to loving your life.
-You deserve our full attention!
+My focus is solely on helping you find the way to loving your life.
+You deserve my full attention!